wgx/blog.willgrant.org/_posts/2022-10-24-how-to-get-your-first-job-in-ux.markdown

 ### Impact

-If design is working well in your organisation, then designers can have a huge, direct impact on the products and services your organisation delivers.
+If design is working well in your organization, then designers can have a huge, direct impact on the products and services your organization delivers.
 You can improve product capabilities, save people time, help them make better decisions, and generate more revenue for the company - all by employing thoughtful design at every stage of the product life cycle.
 It’s a rewarding feeling when you see something you’ve designed being used (happily) by thousands or even millions of people.

+I started with "if design is working well" because that isn't always the case.
+In organizations where design is simply seen as aesthetics, as a layer of veneer over an already-finished product, then it can much harder to have an impact and the work can be very frustrating.

 ### Human

 UX is, by its nature, a very human-centric field.
-You have to think about people a lot, empathise with their people's needs, interview people, and liaise with lots of people across your organisation on a daily basis.
+You have to think about people a lot, empathize with their people's needs, interview people, and liaise with lots of people across your organization on a daily basis.
 You don’t _have_ to be a "people person" to be a good UX designer, but if you’re at the other end of that spectrum and _really_ don’t like social interaction - UX might not be a great fit for you.
-You'll be forcing that social interaction often, and even worse: avoiding talking to users and designing poor experiences in a vacuum.
+You'll be forcing that social interaction often, and even worse: *avoiding* talking to users and designing poor experiences in a vacuum.

 ### Remote-friendly

-Many jobs in the tech industry are remote-friendly like software engineering and customer support.
-UX lends itself to this mode of working really well - thanks to collaboration tools like Miro, Figma and video conferencing.
+Many jobs in the tech industry are remote-friendly (eg: software engineering, customer support) and UX lends itself to this mode of working really well - thanks to collaboration tools like Miro, Figma and video conferencing.
 I hope you like video calls, you’re going to be doing **a lot** of video calls.
+As more applications get "multiplayer" support, it becomes even easier to collaborate remotely on the work of design.

 ### Transition paths